shridharshinim/231501153-build-and-deploy-machine-learning-model/README.md

 Future Enhancements 🔧

-Integrate Google Gemini / GPT embeddings for semantic understanding.
+Integrate Google Gemini / GPT embeddings for semantic analysis.

-Include image and metadata analysis for multimodal detection.
+Add images and metadata for multimodal detection.

-Deploy using Docker or cloud services for scalability.
+Containerize using Docker for cloud deployment.

-Add SHAP/LIME explainability to highlight influential words.
+Add SHAP/LIME explainability to highlight influential words in predictions.

 References 📚